cheo1994/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should display information requested under 0.5 seconds.
+6. Should be intuitive enough for users who are not IT-savvy
+7. Should be a free application

 ## Appendix D : Glossary